 So imagine my wonderment in 1973 when, two hours after being dropped off at the local movie house, I gleefully informed my Mom that she had just paid for me to see any number of gory mayhems, including iron sledgehammers to the head, vivisection by train, and a full-on axe blow to the arm, bright with red paint blood, all courtesy of director Robert Aldrich’s PG-rated, action/allegory train epic, Emperor of the North, starring Lee Marvin and Ernest Borgnine.
 Mom had a case of the vapors, but Dad, after hearing my dizzying review, took me back again later that week, bless him.

-Purchase Emperor of the North on Blu-ray at Amazon.
+Click to order Emperor of the North at Amazon.

 Unfortunately, not nearly enough Moms mistakenly let their boys see Emperor of the North.
 Robert Aldrich, still hoping to recapture the glory that was his earlier, all male action hit, 1967’s top-grosser, The Dirty Dozen, fashioned what could have been a sure-fire audience pleaser that somehow managed to find no audience…but which had most critics giving praise to his myth-making efforts.
 It was violent, it was funny (well, not top-notch Aldrich funny, like his following year’s smash, The Longest Yard), and it moved like an express train.